mintapi/mintapi/README.md

 Set `mfa_token` as follows:
 go to [your Mint settings](https://mint.intuit.com/settings.event?filter=all), navigate through *Intuit Account* -> *Sign In & Security* -> *Two-step verification*.
-From there, enable eithter text or email as desired.
+From there, enable either text or email as desired.
 After that, start the process to enable the *Authenticator app* option and when you get to the part where you see the QR code, **copy the manual setup code** that appears next to it.
 **BE CAREFUL WHERE YOU STORE THIS**, as anyone with it will be able to take over your Mint account.